NREL/PVade/docs/how_to_guides/examples/Flag_2D.rst

 -------------------

-[E.Y] brief description of the problem

-The geometry of the problem is described in the Fig.
+The 2D flag problem consists of a channel flow in which the fluid interacts with a structure defined by a rigid cylinder (flagpole) and an attached flexible beam (flag), where a strong oscillatory flapping emerges over time due to the fluid-structure interaction.
+We present the results of this FSI benchmark below.
+The geometry of the problem is described in the Figure below.

 .. image:: pictures/2dflag/domain_dimensions.png
   :alt: Alternative text